burlachenkok/burlachenkok.github.io/_posts/2021-10-24-Visited-AI-summer-schools-2021.md

 ---

-# Conference and summer school "Optimization without Borders"
+# Conference and summer school "Optimization without Borders."

 HSE University, MIPT, and Sirius University invite you to join the Conference 'Optimization without Borders'.
 The Conference is dedicated to the 65th anniversary of Prof. [Yurii Nesterov](https://scholar.google.com/citations?user=DJ8Ep8YAAAAJ&hl=en) and the 50th anniversary of Prof. [Vladimir Protasov](https://scholar.google.com/citations?user=pgEzSSYAAAAJ&hl=ru).